rust-lang/book/src/ch17-04-streams.md

 we called an  asynchronous `recv` method instead, but these APIs otherwise feel very similar.

 That similarity isn’t a coincidence.
-A stream is like an asynchronous form of iteration.
-Whereas the `trpl::Receiver` specifically waits to receive messages, though, the general-purpose stream API is much more general: it provides the next item like `Iterator` does, but asynchronously.
+A stream is similar to an asynchronous form of iteration.
+Whereas the `trpl::Receiver` specifically waits to receive messages, though, the general-purpose stream API is much more general: it provides the next item the way `Iterator` does, but asynchronously.
 The similarity between iterators and streams in Rust means we can actually create a stream from any iterator.
 As with an iterator, we can work with a stream by calling its `next` method and then awaiting the output, as in Listing 17-30.

 <Listing number="17-30" caption="Creating a stream from an iterator and printing its values" file-name="src/main.rs">